john0248/Amazon_Vine_Analysis/README.md

 ## Results:

-There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)

 How many Vine reviews and non-Vine reviews were there?
+1. Vine Reviews: 102
+2.	non-Vine Reviews: 64000

 How many Vine reviews were 5 stars?
+48

 How many non-Vine reviews were 5 stars?
+20,282

-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+What percentage of Vine reviews were 5 stars? ~47%

+What percentage of non-Vine reviews were 5 stars? ~32%

 ## Summary: